 Shawn Green was one of the best hitters in baseball.
 His career stats are impressive, but that success was not inevitable.

-This book describes his journey from a frustrated young professional baseball player into an All-Star and incredibly successful power hitter.
+This book describes his growth from a frustrated young professional baseball player into an All-Star and incredibly successful power hitter.

 As is true of all stories of success his path was not linear.

 The book begins with a Chapter entitled “Stillness,” but the start of his career was anything but still.

 Green was frustrated.
 His coach wanted to change and limit his batting style.
-He and his coach disagreed on his potential and the path he should take.
+He and his coach disagreed on his potential and path.
 So he momentarily turned to a different coach for guidance.

 The result?
 He was banished from the team’s batting cages unless supervised.

 Pissed, rebellious and a bit desperate to practice his hitting he turned to a batting tee in a tiny space on the team’s training campus.

 What begins as a ego-driven rebellion shifts to something else:

 “However four or five days into it something changed.
 I began to enjoy it.
 After the first fifteen or so swings, my mind would quiet and the swings would start to be fluid….
 I even made a ritual of placing the ball on the tee the same way every tie…my tee work had started out as a form of punishment, yet it suddenly felt like something else, something more than just a hitting exercise.

 Was it becoming meditation?”

 He continued the routine even after he started showing significant improvement; even after returned to the lineup.